LakePeterson/CS_162/README.md

 # CS 162 Intro to Comupter Science II

-This repository is an archive of all the programming assignments for CS 344 at Oregon State University taken winter quarter 2020, taught by Justin Goins.
+This repository is an archive of all the programming assignments for CS 162 at Oregon State University taken winter quarter 2018, taught by Rob Hess.

 ## Course Description